tee3/homedir/README.md

 The install script will migrate the user name/email from `~/.gitconfig` to `~/.gitconfig.user` as required.

-## support for installing packages
+## support for installing system packages

-The `install_packages_osx` script will install required packages for OS X.
+The `install_system_packages_osx` script will install required packages for OS X.

 There are a few issues with the current implementation.